tewarideepak/javascript-training/notes.md

 # Spread Operators

 - It "spreads" or expands elements of an iterable (like arrays, objects, or strings) into individual elements.

+# Rest Operators

+- It "collects" multiple elements into a single array or object.

+- Opposite of the spread operator.

+- Commonly used in function parameters, array destructuring, and object destructuring.